How counselling helps with depression

 You do not need to wait for crisis.

 Some people seek counselling when they are deeply stuck and have been for a long time.
-Others come earlier because they can feel themselves slipping or carrying more than they can manage well alone.
+Others come earlier because they often feel themselves slipping or dealing with more than they can manage well alone.
 Both are valid reasons.
 Support is allowed before things become unbearable, and earlier support generally makes the work less intense and faster to take effect.

 Frequently asked questions